Lucerne-R-User-Group/2020_11_25-meeting-3/README.md

 - 18.35 - 19.05 - Presentation, "Object Oriented Programming in R: An Introduction to S3," by Lukas Huwiler (CSS).
 - 19.05 - 20.00 - Workshop, "Introduction to Shiny," by Nicolas Attalides (Mango Solutions).

-The workshop material is available at the Barcelona RUG's website [[link](https://www.barcelonar.org/past_events.html)].
+The material for the workshop "Introduction to Shiny" is available at the Barcelona RUG's website [[link](https://www.barcelonar.org/past_events.html)].